 Avoid renter default

-It’s becoming harder and harder to find qualified renters you can count on.
+As a result of rent increases, it's more difficult to find reliable, qualified applicants who easily meet standar rent-to-income ratios.
 However, lease guarantees, better communication, clearer criteria, payment incentives, and security deposit replacements are just a few of the ways landlords are mitigating their downside risk - and securing and keeping reliable renters, even in uncertain economic times.